siteorigin/siteorigin-corp/readme.txt

 == Frequently Asked Questions ==

 = How do I setup the posts slider? =

-The posts slider uses the [Jetpack Featured Content](https://jetpack.com/support/featured-content/).

-1. If you don't yet have Jetpack installed, go to Plugins > Add New, search for Jetpack, install, activate and connect to your WordPress.com account as instructed.
-2. Go to Appearance > Customize > Featured Content and insert a tag name.
-Any posts tagged with the tag name entered will be featured in your slider.
-3. Go to Posts and add the featured tag to the posts you'd like to display in your slider.
-When editing a post, the Tags meta box is located in the right column.

-The slider will then automatically display on your blog home page (Front page displays: Your latest posts) or assigned posts (blog) page.

 = How do I add social network icons to the footer menu? =